 - 1. Go to the Configuration > Update page. - 2.
 Select the HVI Supplemental Pack in the Components list and click the Download button at the upper side of the table. - 3.
 Go to the Network page and select Virtual Machines from the views selector. - 4.
 Select Server from the Views menu in the left pane. - 5.
 Select one or more Xen hosts from network inventory.
 You can easily view the available hosts by selecting the option Type > Hosts from the Filters menu. - 6.
 Click the Tasks button in the right pane and choose Install HVI Supplemental Pack.
 The installation window opens. - 7.
 Schedule when the installation task should run.
 You can choose to run the task immediately after saving the task, or at a specific time.
 In case installation cannot complete at the specified time, the task automatically repeats according to the recurrence settings.
 For example, if you select more hosts and one host is not available when the pack is scheduled to install, the task will run again at the specified time. - 8.
 The host must restart to apply the changes and complete installation.
-If you want the host to restart unattended, select Automatically reboot host. - 9.
-Click Save.
+If you want the host to restart unattended, select Automatically reboot host. - Click Save.
 A confirmation message will appear.
+You can view and manage the task in the Network > Tasks page.